peterzernia/wanderlist/README.md

 $ mkdir ~/venvs
 ```

-5. Make a new virtual environment for this project
+5. Make a new virtual environment for this project (make sure virtualenv python is set to python3.6 and not python2)
 ```
 $ virtualenv --system-site-packages ~/venvs/wanderlist
 ```